Screen Printing

 Discharge Printing

-Discharge is Watserbased Ink but it is for printing lighter inks on darker garments.
-For instance the opaqueness of most waterbased pigments is too thing to look clear and visible.
+Discharge is waterbased ink, but it is for printing lighter inks on darker garments.
+For instance, the opaqueness of most waterbased pigments is too thick to look clear and visible.

 The solution is Discharge Ink.
 Once activated, discharge ink actually deactivates the dye the shirt makers use to color the shirt from the original cotton color.
-Meaning a straigth discharge print will actually look more cream or off-white.
+This means a straight discharge print will actually look more cream or off-white.

-Taking discharge a step further, ink manufacturers can add colored pigment to the ink that re-dyes the effected areas with color making it possible to print bright vibrant colors on black or dark shirts with virtually no feeling to the print at all.
+Taking discharge a step further, ink manufacturers can add colored pigment to the ink that re-dyes the affected areas with color, making it possible to print bright vibrant colors on black or dark shirts with virtually no feeling to the print at all.

-• Printed areas has no feeling at all
+• Printed areas have no feeling at all

 • Can mix colors but not extremely accurate